 Piercing the corporate veil is a claim that says your corporation or LLC would usually shield you from liability in this situation, but your corporation/LLC is invalid, so you should pay personally.
 Basically, you weren’t actually acting like a corporation or LLC with things like:

-- Mixing personal and business funds.
+- Other ways of mixing personal and business assets.

 - Not keeping shareholder meeting minutes or other required documents.